 Raise the heat under the sugar syrup to bring the syrup to 245° if it’s not already there.
 When it has reached 245°, remove the thermometer and slowly pour the syrup into the meringue with the mixer running.
 Continue beating at high speed for 1-2 minutes.

 Reduce the speed of the mixer to medium and beat for 6-10 minutes until the meringue has cooled.
 Add the butter 1 tablespoon at a time.
-Increase the mixer speed to high for 2 to 4 minutes or until the butter is fully incorporated.
+Add the vanilla bean paste and extract and increase the mixer speed to high for 2 to 4 minutes or until the butter is fully incorporated.
 Immediately frost cooled cake halves.

 Store the frosted cake under a cake dome or in an airtight container at room temperature for 3 days, or in the refrigerator for up to one week.
 If chilled, bring the cake back to room temperature before serving.